-In the historic downtown section of Arcata, Humboldt Brews or “Humbrews” can be found in a two story building, that originally had two separate spaces on the first floor for different stores.
+In the historic downtown section of Arcata, Humboldt Brews or “Humbrews” (as it is known), can be found in a two story building, that originally had two separate spaces on the first floor for different stores.
 Humboldt Brews is now in both store spaces.
 The Humboldt Brews Building, built of bricks and clapboard, is a rectangular building, with a deep interior that goes all the way back to the alley behind it.
 It has a flat roof with simple dentils just under the roof line.
-It also has a cool awning over both sections of this building.
+It also has a cool awning over both sections of the building.

-The second floor seems to be rented out to a Yoga teacher while the “Humbrews” Brewpub, “Humbrews” Restaurant and “Humbrews” Next Door Music Venue are located on the first floor.
-The brewpub and restaurant are in one of the store spaces, and the music venue/banquet room are on the other side in the second store space.
-The atmosphere in both spaces is casual, with a funky décor that is attractive to college age folks, who make up 34 percent of the population of Arcata, because of Humboldt State University.
+The second floor seems to be rented out to a Yoga teacher while the “Humbrews” Brewpub, “Humbrews” Restaurant and “Humbrews” Next Door Music Venue occupy the first floor.
+The atmosphere in both spaces is casual, with a funky décor that is attractive to college-age folks, who make up about a third of the population of Arcata, because of Humboldt State University.
 One reviewer described it as being a “divey college bar.”
 The long bar in the pub is made of beautiful red wood, and the wooden tables and chairs are an upgrade in style to the establishment.

 On their website, Humboldt Brews describe themselves as being “a full family restaurant, brewpub, and nightclub/banquet room.”
-They try hard to attract the local citizens as well as the college age folks with great food, a banquet room for social events, a happening music venue with a variety of music offered, and an ample supply of locally brewed beers.
-Being in a culture featuring a strong folk arts community, environmentalist beliefs and being a college town as well, they offer what their patrons want, which includes lots of vegetarian options, locally made tofu, local grass-fed beef hamburgers, buffalo wings and the choice of sweet potato fries.
-The pool table is also popular with everyone.
+They try hard to attract the local citizens as well as the students with great food, a banquet room for social events, a happening venue with a variety of music offered, and an ample supply of locally brewed beers.
+Being in a college town culture featuring a strong folk arts community, and environmentalist beliefs, Humbrews caters to what their patrons want, which includes lots of vegetarian options, locally made tofu, local grass-fed beef hamburgers, buffalo wings and sweet potato fries.
+The pool table is also popular.
 It is a place where parents can bring their children as well.

 They advertise on their website that they have what the patron is looking for: “Great music, delicious food and a huge selection of beers.
 Humbrews Restaurant, Humbrews Brewpub and Humbrews Next Door Music Venue sure is an entertaining threesome that draws people to downtown Arcata.”

-The city of Arcata, California, located along the shore of Humboldt Bay, Oregon, got its start way back in 1850 as a town that supplied the provisions for the gold mines that were located just up in the Klamath, Trinity, and Salmon Mountains to the east.
+The city of Arcata, California, located along the shore of Humboldt Bay, Oregon, got its start way back in 1850 as a town that supplied the provisions for the gold mines located just up in the Klamath, Trinity, and Salmon Mountains to the east.
 The town was called Union, after The Union Mine Company, until 1860, when it was changed to Arcata.
-The first streets and residential area were designed by Union Mine employees.
+The first streets and residential areas were designed by Union Mine employees.
 In the late 1850s, the milling of the giant redwoods added a huge boost to the city’s economy.
-Besides being the residential home of workers that were employed by the mines and the logging businesses, merchants were becoming wealthy as well from selling products to not only the mines and lumber interests, but also to the growing population of people who brought their families out to be with them in Arcata.
+Merchants were becoming wealthy selling products to not only the mines and lumber interests, but also to the growing population of people who brought their families out to be with them in Arcata.

-In 1886, way before the formation of the A.C.L.U., or legislation that banned discrimination, the Arcata townspeople voted to make all Chinese residents leave their city.
-This was a shameful occurrence that must embarrass present day residents.
-During the 20th century, Arcata became the home of Humboldt State University and environmental groups and causes, giving the town another source of income that took the place of logging the redwood trees.
+In 1886, the Arcata townspeople voted to ban Chinese residents from their city, a shameful act of prejudice that must embarrass present day residents.
+In the 20th century, Arcata became the home of Humboldt State University and environmental groups and causes, and the town gained a new source of income that took the place of logging redwood trees.

-In 2003, they stopped all operations and closed the doors in Arcata, leaving former employees out of a job.
-So all the employees got together and formed their own company, Humboldt Brews LLC.
+In 2003, they had ceased all operations and closed their doors in Arcata, leaving their employees out of a job.
+In response, they got together and formed their own company, Humboldt Brews LLC.
 After remodeling one side of the building, they opened their pub and restaurant in March of 2004.
-In 2009, they had saved enough money to remodel the long empty space next door, where the former Humboldt Brewing Company had originally set up a brewery for their specialty beers.
-They opened in this space, The Humbrews Next Door Music Venue, featuring a variety of live bands and musicians; becoming a big hit with the locals and college-age folks.
+In 2009, they had saved enough money to remodel the long-empty space next door, and The Humbrews Next Door Music Venue opened its doors, featuring a variety of live bands and musicians, becoming a big hit with students and locals.

 HISTORY OF MANIFESTATIONS

-When people have to leave a beloved place because of circumstances beyond their control, they sometimes like to stay or visit in this special place, not letting the fact that they are dead get in the way!
+When people have to leave a beloved place because of circumstances beyond their control, they sometimes like to stay there or visit, not letting the fact that they are dead get in the way!

-Perhaps during the 1880s, a Chinese man and family ran a laundry facility in the Humboldt Brews Building, but had to leave his business because of the ban on Chinese people in Arcata.
+Perhaps during the 1880s, a Chinese businessman and his family ran a laundry facility in the Humboldt Brews Building.
+Perhaps they had to leave because of the local ban on Chinese people in Arcata.

-People who thoroughly enjoy being in business in their special place sometime like to stay there or visit in their afterlife, watching over the living as they try to run a business in the same space.
+People who have invested their lives being in business in a special place sometimes like to stay there or visit in their afterlife, watching over the living.

 Thought to be a former owner/businessman who has hung around this building for many years.